Virtual Data Rooms: The Ultimate Guide

 So you might say, “I’ve got this guy buying my company.
 His core team get access to everything.
 His bankers just can see the banking section, and his engineers can just see the engineering section.”

 As well as restricting access, you can monitor the time people are spending looking at things in your data room, and you can also restrict their ability to do things like print the screen, screen grab or download and copy documents.
-So unlike Dropbox, where, once someone has access to content, they can pretty much do as they want with it, your content can be highly secured and monitored.
+So unlike Dropbox or Google Drive, where, once someone has access to content, they can pretty much do as they want with it, your content can be highly secured and monitored.

 This can be really important when you’re talking about a firm’s lifeblood and you want to make sure that access is strongly restricted and things aren’t being sent on, for example, to your competitors.